There are too many to-do list apps. Trying them all would be a massive task, and I know because I did.

 First, there's a built-in Pomodoro timer, allowing you to start a 25-minute work session for any of your tasks (complete with numerous white noise options, if you want).
 Second, there's integration with various third-party calendars, allowing you to see your tasks and your appointments in one place, and even do some time blocking.
 There's also a built-in habit-tracking tool, allowing you to review how many days you did or didn't stick to your exercise and diet commitments.
 And an Eisenhower Matrix view allows you to prioritize your tasks based on what's urgent and what's important.
 It's a great collection of features, unlike anything else on the market.

-TickTick price: Free version available; paid version from $2.40/month.
+TickTick price: Free version available; paid version from $3.99/month.

-Microsoft To Do (Web, Android, Windows, iPhone and iPad)
+Microsoft To Do (Web, Android, Windows, Mac, iPhone and iPad)

-In 2015, Microsoft bought Wunderlist and put that team to work on a new to-do list app.
-Microsoft To Do is the result of that, and you can find Wunderlist's DNA throughout the project.
-The main interface is clean and friendly, adding tasks is quick, but there's a lot of flexibility below the surface.
+Over the last few years, Microsoft has been slowly and quietly making its personal productivity apps really, really good.
+The latest version of Microsoft To Do is one of the big results of that.
+The main interface is clean and friendly, and adding tasks is quick, but there's a lot of flexibility below the surface.

-But the real standout feature here is the deep integration with Microsoft's ecosystem.
+The real standout feature here is the deep integration with Microsoft's ecosystem.
 Any email flagged in Outlook, for example, shows up as a task.
 Outlook users can also sync their tasks from that app over to Microsoft To Do, meaning there's finally a way to sync Outlook tasks to mobile.
 Windows users can add tasks using Cortana or by typing in the Start menu.
 For example, you can type "add rice to my shopping list," and rice will be added to a list called "shopping."
-If you're a Windows user and an Outlook user, this is the app for you.
+If you're a Windows user and an Outlook user, this is the app for you (though it does work well on Macs and iPhones too).

-This is also the prettiest to-do list app on the market, in my opinion.
+It's also one of the prettiest to-do list apps on the market, in my opinion.
 You can set custom background images for every one of your lists, allowing you to tell at a glance which list you're looking at.
 You're going to be looking at your task list all day—it might as well look good.

 Microsoft To Do integrates with Zapier, which means you can make sure Microsoft To Do is talking to all the other apps you use, not just the Microsoft ones.
-Here are some examples to get started.
+Learn how you can make Microsoft To Do a productivity powerhouse with Zapier, or take a look at these examples to get started.

 Microsoft To Do price: Free